-The singularly most im portant task of the parent h his child to accept responsibility for his own behavior.
+The singularly most important task of the parent is to teach his child to accept responsibility for his own behavior.
 If you fail at this, you will lose your child.
 If you succeed at this, you will win your child.
 Never let a disciplinary encounter pass before you have gained admission of responsibility.
 Set the example in your own acceptance of personal responsibility.